 Spending the day watching baseball at PNC Park is a real treat.

 Speaking of treats...eating at PNC Park is a culinary adventure!
 It's part of the whole ballgame experience.
-Here are some suggestions that go beyond peanuts and cracker jacks:
+Here are some suggestions that go beyond peanuts and cracker jacks, AND check out what's new at the Park this 2022 season HERE!

 This barbecue stand is named after former Pirates catcher Manny Sanguillen, who has been known to hang around and sign autographs for fans.
 On the menu: pulled pork, burgers and sliders.